What is Azure SQL Database service

 Extensive monitoring and alerting capabilities

-You use the built-in performance monitoring and alerting tools, combined with the performance ratings.
+Azure platform provides the built-in performance monitoring and alerting tools, combined with the performance ratings, that enable you to easily monitor status of thousands of databases.
 Using these tools, you can quickly assess the impact of scaling up or down based on your current or project performance needs.
 Additionally, SQL Database can emit metrics and diagnostic logs for easier monitoring.
 You can configure SQL Database to store resource usage, workers and sessions, and connectivity into one of these Azure resources:

 Azure Storage: For archiving vast amounts of telemetry for a small price